Simi445/MIPS-16/README.md

 ---

 ## **📚 MIPS Stages Breakdown**
-The processor follows a **5-stage pipeline**, each responsible for specific tasks:
+The processor follows a **5-stage execution for each instruction**, each being responsible for specific tasks:

 1. **Instruction Fetch (IF)**
    - Retrieves the instruction from memory.